 Unfortunately, the reality is almost never that simple.
-Hosts use words like 'unlimited' based on their marketing needs, not dictionary definitions.
+Web hosting services use words like 'unlimited' based on their marketing needs, not dictionary definitions.
 They often have huge restrictions in other areas, which you may not notice until it's too late.
 And that's before we get on to all the limits hidden away in the small print.

-If you find a web host promising 'unlimited everything', then, don't immediately head for the 'Buy' button; dig a little deeper, first.
+If you find a web hosting provider promising 'unlimited everything', then, don't immediately head for the 'Buy' button; dig a little deeper, first.
 Keep reading and we'll explain what you need to know.

 'Unlimited' or 'unmetered'?

 Understanding a hosting package starts by paying close attention to the language used.
 Many hosts use words which you might assume mean 'unlimited', when they're really very different.

 'Unmetered' is a common example.
 If a host claims to offer 'unmetered' bandwidth, that means it's not being measured and you can use more or less as much as you like, right?
 Uh, no (sorry).